 A stainless steel tube would prove useful when transporting highly corrosive materials since it is the only one able to resist any form of corrosion longer than carbon or alloy steel.
 Without stainless steel tubes, toxic and acidic chemicals of both liquid and gas could not be controlled accordingly much less transported from one place to another without potentially destroying the environment during the process.
 However, stainless steel tubes are at a disadvantage when it comes to cost, which is where carbon steel tubes dominate.

 Carbon steel is cheap and functions the same way and remains useful as long as it is used only in transporting non-corrosive materials.
-Its drawbacks however push it down as the least likely preferred steel tube type since it can be damaged in the midst of harsh driving conditions.
+Its drawbacks, however, push it down as the least likely preferred steel tube type since it can be damaged in the midst of harsh driving conditions.

 Both problems are addressed in the second best steel tube type: alloy steel.
 While not as corrosive resistant as stainless steel, alloy steel still remains useful as its alternative, especially when you’re short on cash.

 Whatever steel tubes you pick, there will always be drawbacks.
-Choose the one that aligns with what you want transported so that you get your money’s worth.
-Also, make sure the distance of the transport is as short as possible, since steel tubes won’t be cheap if the distance is, let’s say, from California to New Mexico.
+Choose the one that aligns with what you want to be transported so that you get your money’s worth.
+Also, make sure the distance of the transport is as short as possible since steel tubes won’t be cheap if the distance is, let’s say, from California to New Mexico.
 But then again, if you have a fat budget, then the miles shouldn’t be an issue.